-A massive field of competitors made their way to the low category of the WCOOP Main Event, including many enthusiasts of online poker in India.
+A massive field of competitors made their way to the low category of the WCOOP Main Event, including many enthusiasts of online poker.
 The event attracted 12,517 entrants with an additional 3,109 re-entries that generated a whopping total prize pool of $3,125,200.
 The event paid out the top 2,249 places and at the end of the Day 2, just 694 players are in contention for Day 2 that is set to take place at 11:30 p.m. tonight.

 Presently, UK’s ‘DeanoSupremo’ leads the way with 2,369,841 in chips.